 Disability Living Allowance or Attendance Allowance Award Letter (Dated within last 6 months)

 A Headed Letter from GP or Consultant (Dated within the Last 6 months) confirming the need for a full time carer.

-With the provision of documentation listed under the heading 'Ticket Policy' additional need customers and one carer may be placed in a virtual queue, whereby they are granted access to an attraction at the same time as they would have entered under normal queuing conditions without having to enter the queue line.
+With the provision of documentation listed above additional need customers and one carer may be placed in a virtual queue, whereby they are granted access to an attraction at the same time as they would have entered under normal queuing conditions without having to enter the queue line.

 If part of a larger group the rest of the group will be required to queue as normal and may then call the carer as they approach the attraction entrance.
 Access will then be given via the fast track queue line uniting the group.

 If the carer and visitor are not part of a group then they should proceed to an attraction host, either at the front of the queue line or end of the fast track line, an estimate of the queue time will then be made and the visitors may then return down the fast track line at the allotted time.